v-sbradley/bacx-pr/topics/tv-technical-videos.md

 - Use of non-approved demo data (fictitious content)
 - Mouse movements that distract on screen
 - Flow of video and use of transitional graphics/images - don't talk about the new thing while still on the old screen

-> [!IMPORTANT]
-> Folks who already contribute content to our repos don’t have to perform the **first two** steps again.
-Also, this is just a one-time setup.